solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 There are several benefits you can get from load testing besides the surrogate metrics of maximum performance.

 The benefits I've seen from load testing in my projects:
 - Load testing reveals clear problems in implementations.
-Even with a modest load the performance seems bad and test results kick off the work on improvements.
+Even with a modest load, the performance seems bad.
+Load test results kick off the work on improvements.
 - Load testing reveals surprising properties of the system.
 Not clear problems but something that leads to small improvements.
-  It could be caching, logging, API design and so on.
-Load test is one of the users of your system, and gives you feedback from a new viewpoint.
+  It could be caching, logging, API design, and so on.
+Load test is one of the users of your system and gives you feedback from a new viewpoint.
 - Performance is a complete mystery.
 Load testing provides you a basic level of understanding of the system's performance.

 When you run load tests in different phases of system implementation:
-- You can react on potential problems early and detect changes which lower performance.
+- You can react to potential problems early and detect changes that lower performance.
 - Load testing implementation stays accurate and valid.
-Of course this requires continuous maintenance so you have to consider the costs and benefits.
+Of course, this requires continuous maintenance.
+You have to consider the costs and benefits here.
-- When done in different phases of system implementation, reveals a performance trend, which helps devs implement high quality systems.
+- When done in different phases of system implementation, reveals a performance trend, which helps devs implement high-quality systems.

 To sum this up.
 The only way to get accurate performance metrics from production is to monitor production.
 Still, load testing before entering production makes sense, because many times it leads to several minor and sometimes even major improvements in implementations.
-Locust is a tool that lowers the costs of implementing load testing, so let's take a closer look of that.
+Locust is a tool that lowers the costs of implementing load testing, so let's take a closer look at that.

 ## A dummy application for performance testing

 I implemented a small NodeJS application, which is just background information here.
-The Locust examples later on will test this application.
+The Locust examples will test this dummy application.

 ```js
 const express = require('express');